 - Renewable generation in Scotland is enough to power the equivalent of every household in Scotland.

-- Boosting renewable energy will also make a significant and important contribution to a sustainable economy.
+- Boosting renewable energy will also make a significant contribution to a sustainable economy.

 Wave and tidal energy

-- Scotland has 25% of European tidal potential and 10% of its wave potential.
+- Scotland has an estimated 25% of Europe's tidal potential and 10% of its wave potential.

-- This year, the European Marine Energy Centre (EMEC) is celebrating ten years of real-sea experience.
+- The European Marine Energy Centre (EMEC) celebrated ten years of real-sea experience in 2013.
 There have been more grid-connected marine energy converters deployed at EMEC than at any other single site in the world and the centre remains the world’s only accredited marine energy laboratory.